influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/nodes/combine_node.md

 ### InfluxDBOut

-Create an influxdb output node that will store the incoming data into InfluxDB.
+Create an InfluxDB output node that will store the incoming data into InfluxDB.

 ```javascript